 15. "Host Contracting Party" means a Contracting Party in which a carrier operates, other than the Contracting Party where the carrier is established.

-16. "Triangular transport operations" mean any transport of passengers from the territory of one Contracting Party to another Contracting Party or a third country, and vice versa, by a vehicle not registered in the territory of one of those countries, whether or not, in the course of the same journey and using the normal route, the vehicle travels through the country in which it is registered.
+16. "Triangular transport operations" mean any transport of passengers from the territory of one Contracting Party to another Contracting Party or a country, which is not a Contracting Party, and vice versa, by a vehicle not registered in the territory of one of those countries, whether or not, in the course of the same journey and using the normal route, the vehicle travels through the country in which it is registered.

 17. "Contracting Parties" mean those States that have consented to be bound by this Agreement and for which this Agreement is in force.